Definition of Drug Possession with Intent to Sell

 - Sale of an imitation drug (HS 109575 & HS 11355): Selling, possessing, or manufacturing a "bunk" drug that is "intentionally indistinguishable" from the real controlled substance is a misdemeanor offense in California.
 Punishments can include up to six months in jail and/or a fine of up to $1,000.

-- Possession of marijuana for sale (HS 11359): In California, it is a felony to possess the drug marijuana in any form with the intent/attempt to sell it.
-While some states have legalized the recreational use of marijuana, California is not among them.
+- Possession of marijuana for sale (HS 11359): In California, it is a felony to possess the drug marijuana, unlawfully or in any form with the intent/attempt to sell it.
+While some states have legalized the recreational use of marijuana, there are still restrictions in place that make the unlawful possession and/or sale of it a crime.
 Sentencing for this crime can include up to 16 months in jail and/or a fine of up to $10,000.

 - Possession for sale of synthetic cannabis/stimulants (HS 11357.5 & HS 11375.5): Synthetically produced cannabis or other "designer drugs" is illegal in California.
 The crime is a misdemeanor that is punishable by as much as six months' jail time and/or a fine of up to $1,000.